thatdevgirl/wordpress-color-palette/README.md

 This WordPress plugin adds color palettes to your branding and style guide pages via a series of shortcodes.
 You can set up your color palettes in the WordPress admin under Settings > Color Palette and then add the shortcodes for each palette to your site's pages.

+Please note that this plugin requires PHP 5.4 or greater to run.

 What are the shortcodes?
 --------------------